 STERIS participates in industries that currently benefit from strong underlying demand, with the bulk of the Company's revenues derived from the healthcare and pharmaceutical industries.
 As such, much of the growth in its markets is driven by the aging of the population throughout the world, as an increasing number of individuals are entering their prime healthcare consumption years.
 In addition, each of STERIS's core industries also are benefiting from specific trends that drive growth.
-Within the healthcare market, there is increased concern regarding the level of hospital-acquired infections around the world.
-The pharmaceutical industry has been impacted by increased FDA scrutiny of cleaning and validation processes, mandating that manufacturers improve their processes.
+Within the healthcare market, there is increased concern regarding the level of hospitalaround acquired infections the world. pharmaceutical industry has been impacted by increased FDA scrutiny of cleaning and validation processes, mandating that manufacturers improve their processes.
 In the contract sterilization industry, where Isomedix competes, an increasing trend toward the outsourcing of sterilization services continues to drive growth.